 A new study by researchers from the University of Hawaii sheds a spotlight on the problem.
 The researchers collected commercial beverages from a range of stores around Oahu, including ones they classified as healthy and those not-so healthy.

 “Healthy” drinks included orange juice, milk, unsweetened tea, unsweetened coffee, and (believe if or not) diet soda.
 The unhealthy drinks included sugary soda, fruit-flavored drinks, sports drinks and sweetened teas.

-While Realnatural does not believe that diet soda should be considered “healthy” due to its containing chemicals such as aspartame, and there are unhealthy aspects of the other “healthy” drinks, we get the comparison: It is about sugary beverages versus beverages without sugar.
+Diet soda should be considered “healthy” due to its containing chemicals such as aspartame.
+And there are unhealthy aspects of the other “healthy” drinks: It is about sugary beverages versus beverages without sugar.

 The research found that there was an average price difference of $0.58 per 20 ounces.
 The unhealthy beverages had an average price of $1.18 for 20 ounces, while the “healthy” beverages had an average price of $1.76 for 20 ounces.